maxnatamo/agility-design/README.md

 ## Building

-It is also possbile to build your own version of AD, if you so desire.
+It is also possbile to build your own version of Agility Design, if you so desire.

 ### Prerequisites

-To build AD, you have to have `Less` and `Clean-CSS` installed via `npm`.
+To build Agility Design, you have to have `Less` and `Clean-CSS` installed via `npm`.
 If not already installed, run the following command:

 ```
 # npm install -g less less-plugin-clean-css